Sorry, you need to enable JavaScript to visit this website.

 National Cooperation Fund

-Specific rules apply on state supports are specified in the Act CLXXV of 2011 (Civil törvény).
-The operation of NGOs and their specific programmes and activities (for example advocacy), their publications are supported by the state through the National Cooperation Fund [Nemzeti Együttműködési Alap (in short NEA)] which uses state budget for its tenders [Act CLXXV of 2011 (Civil törvény)].
-The operational fund can only be obtained through NEA, while other grants are supporting professional activities.
+Specific rules that apply to state support are specified in the Act CLXXV of 2011 (Civil törvény).
+The operation of NGOs and their specific programmes and activities (for example, advocacy), and their publications are supported by the state through the National Cooperation Fund (Nemzeti Együttműködési Alap, NEA), which uses the state budget for its tenders [Act CLXXV of 2011 (Civil törvény)].
+The operational fund can only be obtained through NEA, while other grants support professional activities.

 Children and Youth Fund

-The Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) supports children's and young people's activities, programmes, initiatives through the Children and Youth Fund [Gyermek és Ifjúsági Alap (hereinafter referred to as GYIA)], which has a state budget chapter (Gyermek és Ifjúsági Alapprogram).
-For example:
+The Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium) supports children's and young people's activities, programmes, initiatives through the Children and Youth Fund (Gyermek és Ifjúsági Alap, GYIA), which has a state budget chapter (Gyermek és Ifjúsági Alapprogram) that finances

 • the programmes of youth NGOs on participation,